axelarnetwork/axelar-docs/pages/node/join.md

 tail -f $AXELARD_HOME/logs/axelard.log
 ```

-You should should see the height (representing the downloaded blockchain) increasing in the logs.
+You should see the height (representing the downloaded blockchain) increasing in the logs.

 ```
 ... executed block height=690578 ...